microchip-pic-avr-examples/avr64ea48-lp-voltage-current-meas-studio/analog_voltage_sensing/README.md

 DAC0OUT (PD6 on AVR EA) pin to the ADC0 AIN0 (PD0 on AVR EA) pin
 * The RTD must be connected from the ADC0 AIN0 (PD0 on AVR EA) pin to ground
 * The ADC0 AIN1 pin (PD1 on AVR EA) must be connected directly to ground

+## Operation
+- Connect the AVR64EA48 Curiosity Nano to a computer using a USB cable
+- Download the zip file or clone the example to get the source code
+- Open the .atsln file with Microchip Studio
+- Press Start Without Debugging (CTRL+ALT+F5) to run the application

+## Theory

 In order to measure the RTD, the DAC is enabled to produce an output of approximately 1.8V.
 Since the DAC voltage is applied to a 1.8 kohm fixed resistor in